Dick Hoak: Professional career

+NFL career statistics

 Coaching career

-After a highly successful playing career, Hoak was hired by then-coach Chuck Noll as running backs coach in 1972, and served in that position for 20 seasons.
-He passed on the head coaching job with the USFL's Pittsburgh Maulers when offered it in 1983.
+After a highly successful playing career, Hoak was hired by then-coach Chuck Noll as the Steelers' running backs coach in 1972, and served in that position for 35 seasons.
+He passed on the head coaching job with the USFL's Pittsburgh Maulers when offered it in 1983 because it would have been disloyal to the Rooneys (the Steelers ownership family).
 Noll retired in 1991, and Hoak was the only one of Noll's assistants retained under his successor, Bill Cowher.

 During his tenure, the Steelers rushed for over 30,000 yards (the only team to do so in this time period) and led the league in rushing yards three times.
 He was the position coach for Steeler greats Franco Harris and Jerome Bettis.
+Harris and Bettis are the first and second all-time Steeler leading rushers, Hoak being number eight on that list (through the 2024 season).
 On January 1, 2007, Hoak announced his retirement after 45 seasons with the team: 10 as a player and 35 as a coach.

 Hoak has the distinction of being the only coach to work for both Chuck Noll and Bill Cowher.
 At the time of his retirement, he had been a Steeler for 742 of the franchise's 1,057 games and had been involved in every title game and playoff victory during its 74 seasons up to that point in time.
+Over his 35 years as a Steeler’s coach, the team won five Super Bowls and numerous AFC Championships.

+Honors

+The Pro Football Hall of Fame honored Hoak in late June 2025 as an assistant coach, with its 2025 Award of Excellence.
+In 2024, he was inducted into the National High School Football Hall of Fame.
+In 2018, he was inducted into the Jeannette City School District Hall of Fame.
+In 2017, Hoak was inducted as an inaugural member of the Steelers Hall of Honor.
+In 1968, he received the Dapper Dan Award.